Kopan Monastery: Introductory Buddhism Course – Nepal

 Kopan Monastery: my experience

-I had the feeling that everything I was told during the Buddhist teachings was only black and white, no shades of gray.
+I had the feeling that everything we learned during the Buddhist teachings was only black and white, no shades of gray.
 We “should” redeem our mistakes and do many good deeds.
 To accept ourselves as we were, with our good and dark sides, wasn’t a solution.
 Or maybe I missed exactly that teaching.
 I felt like a monster.
 And I hadn’t come for that at the monastery, for sure.
 I put an end to everything that I heard during the course and asked around me.
 Some classmates were still levitating, others began to revolt too and skip the classes, while others even left the course and the monastery for good.
 They didn’t resonate with these teachings either …

 In the last days, I began to skip regularly Ani Karin’s classes when she started to tell us standardized conclusions at the end of the meditations.
 I couldn’t stand it anymore and felt manipulated.
 I took part only in the guided meditations with Joan, who left us the choice to have our own experiences and answers at the end of each meditation.
 When I skipped the classes, I rewarded myself with mango juice from the shop of the monastery.
 I also used the internet after six days.
 I was a bad person according to their point of view because I broke the rules.
 But I could accept myself for that.
 Suddenly, I felt better and even enlightened.
 I was authentic.
 I was human, I wasn’t perfect, and I shouldn’t have reached enlightenment right away and fast.